Vol-Han/Vol-Han/README.md

-## 👋 Hello there!
-I'm a web wizard by day and an app aficionado by night. 🌟
+## 👋 Hello!
+I'm a web wizard by day and night. 😀

-### 💡 I'm self-taught, doing WordPress development and much more 😀
+### 💡 Doing WordPress development with AI 🌟
-### 🎨 If you need websites, e-stores or apps, welcome.
-You are in the right place at the right time. 💻
+### 🚀 If you need professional websites or e-stores, welcome - you're in the right place at the right time. 💻
-### 🚀 Build your innovative online presence today https://rulit.site ✨
+### ✨ Build your innovative online presence today https://rulit.site ✨

 ## Statistics: